microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 # Application and Cluster Scaling

-In a enterprise production environment, the demands and resource usage of your workloads running on Azure Kubernetes Service (AKS) can be dynamic and change frequently.
+In an enterprise production environment, the demands and resource usage of your workloads running on Azure Kubernetes Service (AKS) can be dynamic and change frequently.
 If your application requires more resources, it could be impacted due to the lack of clusters resources.
 One of the easiest ways to ensure your applications have enough resources from the cluster, is to scale your cluster to include more working nodes.

 There are several scenarios that would require your application and/or cluster the need to scale.
 If your application needs to respond to increased demand, we can scale your application across the cluster to meet demand.
-If your application has used all of the available resources from the cluster, we can scale the number of nodes in the cluster to meet demand as well.
+If your application has used all the available resources from the cluster, we can scale the number of nodes in the cluster to meet demand as well.

 We will walk through the most popular options that allow you to scale your application and cluster to meet your workload demands.